 Deforestation has serious repercussions on the global climate, local livelihoods, and biodiversity – posing a growing problem to commodity businesses.
-According to data from the University of Maryland and Google, the world lost 2.3 million square kilometers (230 million hectares) of tree cover from 2000 to 2012, equivalent to 50 soccer fields every minute of every day for 12 years.
+According to data from , the world lost 2.3 million square kilometers (230 million hectares) of tree cover from 2000 to 2012, equivalent to 50 soccer fields every minute of every day for 12 years.

 The partnership will enable Unilever and its suppliers to use the Global Forest Watch Commodities platform to monitor forest cover change around commodity supply areas and processing facilities such as palm oil mills.
 This allows more informed sourcing decisions, and reporting of performance against sustainability commitments.
 WRI will not receive financial support from Unilever through the partnership, which was signed today at Unilever’s Partner to Win Summit in Wembley, London, England.

 “Major consumer goods companies are waking up and realizing it’s in their interest to protect forests and pursue sustainable business strategies,” said Dr. Andrew Steer, President and CEO, WRI.
 “Reducing the risk of deforestation in commodity supply chains greatly reduces risks to reputation and supply chain disruption - it’s also simply the right thing to do.
 Unilever has been one of the real leaders in this area and we are pleased to have the opportunity to work with them to promote better forest management and business practices.
 The effect of this partnership will ripple throughout global commodity supply chains.”

 Building on Global Forest Watch, GFW Commodities provides a suite of online tools for companies to assess the impact of commodity production on forests using the latest and most powerful data in near-real time.
 The partnership will help to expand the suite of tools and analyses currently under development for the GFW Commodities platform and will result in additional data, tools and resources available to all users.